Billionaire Koch Brothers Critical Of Senate Healthcare Bill

 — Houston Women March (@WomensMarchHOU) June 25, 2017

-At an event with conservative donors in Colorado Springs over the weekend, attended by many high profile figures in US politics, Koch aides said that the Senate bill does not do enough to dismantle Obamacare, which has provided health insurance coverage to approximately 20 million Americans since it was passed in 2010.
+At an event with conservative donors in Colorado Springs over the weekend, attended by many high profile figures in U.S. politics, Koch aides said that the Senate bill does not do enough to dismantle Obamacare, which has provided health insurance coverage to approximately 20 million Americans since it was passed in 2010.
 Obama publicly criticized the Senate bill, saying that would only shift higher costs onto the elderly and sick.

 “(This bill) would raise costs, reduce coverage, roll back protections, and ruin Medicaid as we know it,” he wrote in a Facebook post.
 “That’s not my opinion, but rather the conclusion of all objective analyses, from the nonpartisan Congressional Budget Office, which found that 23 million Americans would lose insurance, to America’s doctors, nurses, and hospitals on the front lines of our health care system.”